suvendubrk/IPTClock/README.md

 python 3.5, using python 3.4 solved this issue.

-Crashes on Mac OS X 10.10.5 when using dead keys.
+- Crashes on Mac OS X 10.10.5 when using dead keys.
 For details see issue #1 https://github.com/AlbinJS/IPTClock/issues/1

 Present solution: Don't push dead keys on Mac OSX.

+- Fullscreen on Mac doesn't use the area of the menus at the top and bottom.

+- When exiting IPTClock on windows a pop telling python has stopped working.

+- Resizing sponsor area using keybinds doesn't work in fullscreen on Windows.